MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 > [!IMPORTANT]
 > This feature is in public preview.
 For more information, see [Public preview in Microsoft Intune](../fundamentals/public-preview.md).

+The locked experience works on devices targeted with new and existing enrollment profiles.
+Supported devices include:
+* iOS/iPadOS 13+ devices enrolling with Setup Assistant with modern authentication
+* iOS/iPadOS 13+ devices enrolling without user affinity
+* iOS/iPadOS 13+ devices enrolling with Azure AD shared mode

 > [!NOTE]
-> The locked experience works on devices targeted with new and existing enrollment profiles.
-Supported devices include:
-> * iOS/iPadOS 13+ devices enrolling with Setup Assistant with modern authentication
-> * iOS/iPadOS 13+ devices enrolling without user affinity
-> * iOS/iPadOS 13+ devices enrolling with Azure AD shared mode

 > The await configuration setting is unavailable in profiles with this combination of configurations:
 > * User affinity: **Enroll without user affinity** (Step 6 in this section)
 > * Shared iPad: **Yes**  (Step 12 in this section)